shelepuginivan/hakutest/docs/index.md

     - title: Easy to use
       details: Clear interface and excellent user experience.
 Best accessibility.
 Easy to integrate into your infrastructure.
       icon: 😄
+    - title: Secure and private
+      details: Hakutest offers best security among analogues.
+Our priority is your privacy and the privacy of your students.
+      icon: 🔑
     - title: Free and open source
       details: Hakutest is a free and open source software.
 Yours, forever!
       icon: 💛